 - retires; or

-To make a payment from the plan, provide the plan administrator with a certified copy of a Settlement Instrument.
-Contact your plan administrator or consult a lawyer with any questions about the pre-2012 pension division process.
+To request payment from the plan, provide the plan administrator with a certified copy of a Settlement Instrument.
+Contact the plan administrator or consult a lawyer with any questions about the pre-2012 rules.

 Where do I start?